iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 #.
 We can view the different types of subgrids that are stored in the GGD by using the MultiBlock Inspector.
 This can be found under *View > MultiBlock Inspector*.
 #.
 The MultiBlock Inspector shows the different subgrids that are stored in this GGD object.
 In our case, we want to load the ``SOL``, ``CORE`` and ``SEPARATRIX`` subgrids.
 Select those using MultiBlock Inspector and ensure all other subgrids are deselected.
-#.
-Click on Extract Blocks to create an Extract Block filter on the GGD reader, and select ``Apply`` to extract only the selected subgrids.

 .. figure:: images/training/solps_multiblock.png